 Boston, Massachusetts 02114

-The Nurse Education Program has be reaccredited by the Accreditation Commission for Nursing on February 3-5, 2012 for 8 years.
+The Nurse Education Program has been reaccredited by the Accreditation Commission for Education in Nursing on February 25-27, 2004, for 8 years.
 Comments from the general public about the program can be sent to the Division Dean, Anne Scalzo-McNeil at 1 Massasoit Blvd., Brockton, MA 02302 or at (508) 588-9100 x1750.